-100% online programs are available only to students residing in California and international Students residing outside of the United States.
+100% online programs are available only to students residing in California and Nevada and to international Students residing outside of the United States.
 All 100% online programs are administered by the San Diego Campus and prospective students in a 100% online program will need to register through the San Diego campus.